Apple has deleted almost 200 vaping related apps from its App Store.

 These applications include almost all dry herb vaporizer mobile applications as well as apps related to e-liquid vaping.

 Most apps related to vaporizing in any shape or form are completely gone from the Apple App Store.
+First, we’ll go through what happened and then walk you through what the solution is.

 Why did Apple delete vaping apps from the App Store?